Guidance on 'annoyance noise'

 - on occasions when maintenance work creates hazardous levels of noise.

 The Workplace Manager should consult with employees and Health and Safety Representatives to identify any work practice, plant / equipment or environments where noise levels may be excessive.
-If it is identified that noise levels may be excessive please contact the OHS Advisory Service on 1300 074 715 to conduct testing.
+If it is identified that noise levels may be excessive please contact the OHS Advisory Service on 1300 074 715 for further information.

 Table 1 below illustrates the length of time a person without hearing protection can be exposed before the standard is exceeded.